 What are some fun facts?

 More information on the OdySea Aquarium.

-The OdySea Aquarium is open 7 days and Sunday thru Thursday from 9 am to 7 am.
-They extend their hours on Friday and Saturday to 8 pm.
+The OdySea Aquarium is open 7 days and Monday through Saturday from 9 am to 7 am.
+One Sundays they are open from 9 am to 5 pm.
 Last entry is 60 minutes before closing.

 The aquarium is open 365 days.
 It does not close for any holidays.

 The OdySea does not offer free days.